wiggle-bin/wiggle-bin/README.md

 # WiggleBin

 WiggleBin's mission is to create an **open-source, intelligent vermicomposting bin** that not only nurtures the well-being of worms but also brings joy to their human caretakers.
+T

 Currently, our project is in the research and testing phase.
 To conduct thorough investigations, we have developed the [WiggleR](https://github.com/wiggle-bin/wiggle-r)—an innovative desktop research unit designed for conducting controlled experiments with worms.